eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson1_Arrays_and_Linked_Lists.md

 A linked list is characterized by its links.

-Each element has some notion of waht the next element is since it's connected to it, but not necessarily how long the list is or where it is in the list.
+Each element has some notion of what the next element is since it's connected to it, but not necessarily how long the list is or where it is in the list.

 An array is different.
 There is nothing in one element of the array that says here's your next element.
 You know what the next element is by what the next index is.